 Please get in touch or leave any questions or comments.
 We are always looking for people to write for us and get involved with the project, so if you’re interested please send Justin a message!
 Here are the people that have made Lex Sportiva possible with their hard work!

 Justin Humphries (UK) – Editor-in-chief (LinkedIn)

 Law graduate from Durham University with a Masters in International Sports Law from ISDE, Madrid (2019).
 Justin has experience in private practice at Northridge, Bird & Bird and Morgan Sports Law.
 Justin is currently working at UK Anti-Doping in the legal case management team.
 Articles include Tumbang Preso, Gender (In)Equality, VAR: Friend or foe?
 Tackling Match Fixing, The Cost of Happiness, LawInSport Conference & The FCE Congress and the new video series Setting Up A Sports Law Practice

 Udo Seckelmann (Brazil) – Editor (LinkedIn)

-Udo is an attorney graduated from PUC-RJ (2017) and master in International Sports Law from ISDE (2019).
+Udo is an attorney graduated from PUC-RJ (2017) and holds a Masters in International Sports Law from ISDE (2019).
 He works at Bichara e Motta Advogados in sports law, civil litigation, arbitration and dispute resolution.
-He has experience before the Brazilian Football Confederation and the Court of Arbitration for Sport.
 In 2019 he did a temporary internship at Lewis Silkin and advised World in Motion in London.
 Articles include FIFA Regulatory Changes, Contractual Hazard: Medical Examinations, The Endless War Against Agents: A Cap on Commission? and Getting into Sports Law: 5 Tips No-one Tells You and Beauty and the Gambler: A Love Story Between Football and Betting.

 Maria Vasli (Greece) – Head of Marketing (LinkedIn)